 - Cancel / Save Dashboard

-First of all - it's useful to give your dashboard an individual name, f.e. customer name, project name, team name, etc.
+First of all - it's useful to set an individual dashboard title, f.e. customer name, project name, team name, etc.

-That way you'll find it easy within the dashboard overview among other dashboards.
-Also your customers or project teams will really appreciate the appropriate naming and it makes it way easier to talk about it.
+That way you instantly know what the dashboard's content is.
+Especially when you end up having a lot of them, and you will, that's for sure ;-) Also your customers or project teams will really appreciate the appropriate naming and it makes it way easier to talk about it.